-The forest and the use of wood are more controversial than ever.
-On the one hand, there is a conflation between shocking images of deforestation in tropical areas and the reality of forest heritage growth on the European continent.
-On the other hand, part of the general public perceives wood companies and foresters as harmful to the environment and focused on profit.
-However, the forest and the use of wood play an essential role in meeting environmental commitments.
+Forestry and the use of wood are more controversial than ever.
+On the one hand, there is a conflation between shocking images of deforestation in tropical areas and the reality of the increase in the forest estate on the European continent.
+On the other hand, some members of the general public perceive wood companies and foresters as harmful to the environment and focused on profit.
+However, forestry and the use of wood play an essential role in meeting environmental commitments.
 While wood has always been a part of our lives, it is also our future.

 WOOD IS DEFINITELY A MATERIAL OF THE PAST